 Sur-Ron and X260 Tire Upgrade Specs and Weight

 When upgrading tires and wheels it's important to consider the weight you are adding to the bike because rotational mass has the biggest effect of any weight added to your bike.
 While the Sur-Ron is not noticeably affected by 100's of grams or even a few pounds of weight like a mountain bike, adding too much weight in the tires can have a noticeable impact on handling, power, and range.
-Don't get too carried away if you want to maintain the nimble handling and max power and range.
-Please study this data and make your own informed decision on what is best for your riding abilities and terrain.

 View our Acceleration Testing to see how tire size/weight affects power